-- 20 In the 25 years of its existence, the Baseline Surface Radiation Network (BSRN) and its central archive have become an important component of global climate monitoring and climate research.
-Beginning as a contribution to the "Global Energy and Water Cycle Experiment" (GEWEX), the BSRN was later made part of the "Global Climate Observing System" (GCOS).
-Also, a formal cooperation agreement was established with the "Network for the Detection of Atmospheric Composition Change" (NDACC). - Validation of models (Wild et al., 2008; Müller Schmied et al., 2016) and satellite-based estimates of surface radiation (Pinker et al., 2005) remains the focus of users.
+In the 25 years of its existence, the Baseline Surface Radiation Network (BSRN) and its central archive have become an important component of global climate monitoring and climate research.
+Beginning as a contribution to the Global Energy and Water Cycle Experiment (GEWEX), the BSRN was later made part of the Global Climate Observing System (GCOS).
+Also, a formal cooperation agreement was established with the Network for the Detection of Atmospheric Composition Change (NDACC).

+Validation of models (Wild, 2008; Müller Schmied et al., 2016) and satellite-based estimates of surface radiation (Pinker et al., 2005) remain the focus of users.
 However, the data have also been used for trend analyses (Long et al., 2009) and aerosol studies (Xia et al., 2007; Kim and Ramanathan, 2008).
-Over the past decade, BSRN data have increasingly been used by customers in the field of solar energy, who especially welcome the high temporal resolution of the data (e.g. Moshövel et al. 2015, Hofmann and Seckmeyer 2017).
-More reviewed scientific papers referring to BSRN can be found at http://bsrn. - 30 awi.de/other/publications/.
+Over the past decade, BSRN data have increasingly been used by customers in the field of solar energy, who especially welcome the high temporal resolution of the data (e.g., Moshövel et al., 2015; Hofmann and Seckmeyer, 2017).
+Probably the first study that made full use of the BSRN network to estimate trends and constituted the solar brightening was Wild et al. (2005).
+More reviewed scientific papers referring to BSRN can be found at http://bsrn.awi.de/other/publications/12.

 Neither the BSRN stations nor the archive receive direct financial grants for their involvement in the BSRN.
 Despite this fact it has succeeded in developing a network that is setting standards for ground-level radiation measurements through volunteer efforts by a global community of scientists and technicians who have agreed to define and maintain a common set of standards.

-Twelve of the 59 stations have unfortunately closed, are no longer maintained, are inactive, or seek funding.
+A total of 12 of the 59 stations have unfortunately closed, are no longer maintained, are inactive or seek funding.
 Thanks to the BSRN, the data collected by these stations remain available.
 However, BSRN is now in the process of adding nine new stations into the network (four from India, two from Taiwan, one from Russia, one from the Azores and one from Australia).
-One of the challenges the BSRN faces will therefore be the tremendous effort to continue its collection of high quality, high temporal resolution measurements with as many stations as possible.
-As a fundamental environmental variable, the importance of permanently archived, freely accessible and high quality radiation data cannot be valued highly enough.
+One of the challenges the BSRN faces will therefore be the tremendous effort to continue its collection of high-quality, high-temporal-resolution measurements with as many representative stations as possible.
+As a fundamental environmental variable, the importance of permanently archived, freely accessible and highquality radiation data cannot be valued highly enough.